Microsoft buys code site Github for $7.5bn

-Microsoft buys code-sharing site Github for $7.5bn
+Microsoft buys Github code-sharing site for $7.5bn

 Microsoft has announced it is to acquire the code-sharing site Github.